oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/qrd/README.md

    cmake ..
    ```

-   If instead you are compiling for the Intel® PAC D5005 (with Intel Stratix® 10 SX FPGA), run `cmake` using the command:
+   If instead you are compiling for the Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX), run `cmake` using the command:

    ```
    cmake .. -DFPGA_BOARD=intel_s10sx_pac:pac_s10